 Once everyone arrives, the group will begin their meal.
 We encourage each group to share a prayer, blessing, song or short reading before beginning the meal.
 This will allow the group to begin their gathering on a shared note of attention and gratitude.
 While people are eating, each member of the group will have an opportunity to check in.
 Once the check in is completed, the facilitator will share a short reading and introduce a few questions on a single topic as the focus of that dinner’s conversation.

 This year we will be using Soul Matters packets for our groups, which will introduce spiritual practice to the preparation and discussion.
-The packet will be posted on our website each month at:

 In order to enable all group members to have the opportunity to share their reflections on the topic, the facilitator will ensure that each person has an opportunity to speak once before anyone speaks twice.
 After each participant has had at least one opportunity to respond to the reading and questions, the facilitator will open up the conversation for dialogue and group conversation.